General Data Protection Regulations Policy

 Context and overview

-Skratch AV Limited needs to gather and use certain information about individuals.
+Skratch Enterprises Limited needs to gather and use certain information about individuals.
 These can include customers, suppliers, business contacts, employees and other people the organisation has a relationship with or may need to contact.
 This policy describes how this personal data must be collected, handled and stored to meet the company’s data protection standards — and to comply with the legal requirements placed upon the Company by the General Data Protection Regulations.

 Why this policy exists